 Bathurst burr originated in South America (probably Argentina) and is now a cosmopolitan weed in warm temperate and semi-arid regions of the world.
-It was introduced to Australia in the 19th Century and has been declared a noxious weed in all States.
+It was introduced to Australia in the 19th Century and has been declared a noxious weed in Victoria.
 Bathurst burr is found throughout most of Victoria but is most prevalent in the northern districts.

 Figure 1.
 Bathurst burr.

 An erect, much branched, herb growing mainly in summer, it commonly grows 30 to 60 cm high, occasionally to 1 m, reproducing by seed.
 Most germination occurs after rain or irrigation in late spring and summer.
 Older plants produce burrs in February while late germinating plants produce them when only a few weeks old.
 Plants generally die early in winter but mature plants may be found at any time of year.

 Stems - Greenish yellow with fine short hairs, armed at the base of each leaf and stem node with one or two triple-pronged yellow spines which are 1.5 to 2.5 cm long.